matchms/matchms/readthedocs/index.rst

     # Calculate Cosine similarity scores between all spectrums
     # For other similarity score methods see https://matchms.readthedocs.io/en/latest/api/matchms.similarity.html .
+    # Because references and queries are here the same spectra, we can set is_symmetric=True
     scores = calculate_scores(references=spectrums,
                               queries=spectrums,
-                              similarity_function=CosineGreedy())
+                              similarity_function=CosineGreedy(),
+                              is_symmetric=True)

+    # This computed all-vs-all similarity scores, the array of which can be accessed as scores.scores
+    print(f"Size of matrix of computed similarities: {scores.scores.shape}")

+    # Matchms allows to get the best matches for any query using scores_by_query
+    query = spectrums[15]  # just an example
+    best_matches = scores.scores_by_query(query, sort=True)

     # Print the calculated scores for each spectrum pair
-    for score in scores:
-        (reference, query, score) = score
+    for (reference, score) in best_matches[:10]:
-        # Ignore scores between same spectrum and
+        # Ignore scores between same spectrum
-        # pairs which have less than 20 peaks in common
-        if reference is not query and score['matches'] >= 20:
+        if reference is not query:
             print(f"Reference scan id: {reference.metadata['scans']}")
             print(f"Query scan id: {query.metadata['scans']}")
             print(f"Score: {score['score']:.4f}")